irishdan/ResponsiveImageBundle/README.md

 3: Configuration
 ---------------------------

-All of the available configurations
+All of the available configuration:
 ```
 responsive_image:
     debug: FALSE                        # If true debug info is printed on generated images